Cost of Living

 If you're getting undergraduate loans/grants from Student Finance, make sure your parents' income has been assessed - if your parents haven't declared their income properly or sent the necessary evidence you may only be on the basic rate.
 If you're estranged from your parents, you can complete an estrangement form.

-Students who are responsible for a child or adult dependent may also be entitled to Parents' Learning Allowance, a Childcare Grant, or the Adult Dependents' Grant.
+Students who are responsible for a child or adult dependent may also be entitled to Parents' Learning Allowance, a Childcare Grant, or the Adult Dependants' Grant.

 You can visit our webpage for more information.